About the Slooper Society

 Descendants of these Norwegians who came over on the sloop Restaurationen formed the Norwegian Slooper Society of America during the 1925 Centennial Celebration in Ottawa, IL.
 The Slooper Society continues to meet annually at the Norway Community Center in Norway, Illinois, on the Sunday nearest to October 9 (the day the original Sloopers landed in New York).

 The current descendents of the Sloopers come from many walks of life: farmers, storekeepers, industrialists, teachers, and students.
 Many still live in the Fox River settlement area of Norway, Illinois, while others live miles away in the far reaches of the American continent.
-The Sloopers include 5th to 7th generation descendants of the first immigrants.
-Although, “membership” is limited to those persons (and their spouses) who can trace their lineage back to the original “Sloopers” who sailed aboard Restaurationen in 1825, our annual meeting is open to anyone with a sincere interest in the Norwegian-American immigration story.
-Although the Sloopers are credited as the first organized emigration from Norway to America, in their wake, more than 800,000 Norwegians left their home country to start anew in America between 1825 and 1925.
+Today’s Sloopers include 5th to 7th generation descendants of these first immigrants.
+Although, “membership” is limited to those persons (and their spouses) who can trace their lineage back to the original “Sloopers” who sailed aboard Restauration in 1825, our annual meeting is open to anyone with a sincere interest in the Norwegian-American immigration story.
+The Sloopers are credited as the first organized emigration from Norway to America, and in their wake, more than 800,000 Norwegians left their home country to start anew in America between 1825 and 1925.
 Therefore, even if you are not a, “Slooper”, the voyage of these brave few may in fact have impacted your own immigration story.